rails/rails/guides/source/active_record_validations.md

 ```

 If you want to be sure that an association is present, you'll need to test
-whether the foreign key used to map the association is present, and not the
+whether the associated object itself is present, and not the foreign key used
-associated object itself.
+to map the association.

 ```ruby
 class LineItem < ActiveRecord::Base